kalkun/Thesis/analysis/post_scope_experiments/README.md

 	- [X] Same but weighting loss 1:100 instead of 1:10
     - [X] While using both protest and visual attributes
     - [X] Using only visual attributes and violence labels
+    - [ ] Regularizing the dense protest layer

 ##### Running